 After their arrival in the Netherlands, Au Pairs will need to register at the local office.

-Candidates with Non-European Union nationalities need a visa/residence permit to live the experience in the Netherlands.
+Candidates with Non-European Union nationalities need a visa or a residence permit to live the experience in the Netherlands.
 For this process, they will need the assistance of one of the agencies approved by the Immigration and Naturalisation Service (IND).

 The requirements for the Au Pair program in the Netherlands are: